KrisieP/Band-Project/README.md

 * **Fix**
 A safari browser is required to fix this issue and i do not have a Apple device to test and implement a fix, windows and android devices are no longer supported by Apple.
+**update**
+Ran my css through a autoprefixer which supplied some prefixes which have now implemented.
+This has allowed my table to stay within its container.

 * **Verdict**
 Find a Apple computer to use safari dev tools to implement a fix for later release.
+**update**
+Asked a friend with an iphone to have a quick look at my website where they then sent a screen shot to show me the result.

 ### Hamburger mobile navbar dropdown menu

 * **Bug**
-On mobile devices when you click the hamburger icon, the menu appears nicely.
-Whenever you click on one of the menu links the dropdown menu doesn't dissapear and stays open.
+On mobile devices whenever you click on one of the menu links the dropdown menu doesn't dissapear and stays open.

 * **Fix**
-I have found some custom JQuery script that I have implemented into index.html
+I have found some custom JQuery script that I have implemented into scripts.js.

 * **Verdict**
 The menu now close upon clicking a link as it should.
 This creates a much better user experience.